pieterberg/Smartie-Sorter/documentation/components.md

 The Smartie Hopper has a 10° slant on its front face which should be used as the bottom face when 3D printing the Smartie Hopper.

 Certain 3D printed components should be printed in segments.
-These segments should be glued together using a cyanoacrylate adhesive such as the Pattex Ultra Gel Super Glue.
+These segments should be glued together using a cyanoacrylate adhesive such as Pattex Ultra Gel Super Glue.

-The large 3D printed components should be glued in place using a steel epoxy adhesive such as the Pratley Steel Quickset® Epoxy.
+The large 3D printed components should be glued in place using a steel epoxy adhesive such as Pratley Steel Quickset® Epoxy.
 The Smartie Arm should also be glued to its servo horn using a steel epoxy adhesive.
 The smaller 3D printed components can be glued in place using a cyanoacrylate adhesive.

 Threaded brass inserts are used to add threads to the 3D printed components.
 Section 1.7 provides more information about installing the brass inserts.